 Tea aficionados are often surprised to learn that all tea comes from the same source: the Camellia Sinensis bush.
 While there are hundreds are varieties of Chinese teas, most fall into four basic categories:

-- Green Tea: Green tea is are not fermented during processing and thus retains the original color of the tea leaves.
+- Green tea: Green tea is not fermented during processing and thus retains the original color of the tea leaves.
 The most famous green tea is the expensive Dragon Well tea, grown on the hillsides of Hangzhou.

 There is also a fifth category known as "scented teas," made by mixing various flowers and petals with green or oolong teas.
 The best known among these is jasmine tea.
 And white tea, made with unripened tea leaves that are still covered with a downy, silvery fuzz, is becoming quite popular.